WasimReza2K8/Pixabay/README.md

 module.
 Any feature module can depend on feature-shared modules and core modules.
 The feature-shared module can depend on core modules.
 App module can depend on every other modules.
 The modularization is done depending on vertical slicing approach.
 For more information please check [this article](https://jeroenmols.com/blog/2019/03/18/modularizationarchitecture/).
-This type of modularization makes the features loosely coupled, ensure high cohesion, no unintended behavior sharing and it is build time friendly.
+This type of modularization makes the features loosely coupled, ensure high cohesion, no unintended behaviour sharing and it is build time friendly.

 ## Architecture